 Leaves of healing

-To say the least, the colors are awesome, and yet they are dying, only to be gathered up and buried.
-Yet the tree remains to give birth to new leaves in the spring and, as one of my friends would say, “What a joy.”
+The colors are awesome, and yet the leaves are dying, only to be gathered up and buried.
+But the tree remains to give birth to new leaves in the spring, and as one of my friends would say, “What a joy!”

 Other leaves that bring healing to the body are leafy greens.
-These leaves are not only beautiful, but also produce substances that are beneficial to the body.
-Greens such as spinach, collards, kale, beet greens, Swiss chard and dandelion contain substances such as beta-carotene, iron, lutein and riboflavin, which protect healthy cells from turning cancerous.
+These leaves are not only beautiful but also produce substances that are healing for the body.
+Leaves of spinach, collard, turnip, mustard, kale, beet, swiss chard and dandelion contain substances such as beta carotene, iron, lutein and riboflavin, which prevents healthy cells from turning cancerous.
 These greens should be eaten to ensure a balanced diet.

-The leaf that I will introduce to you today is a healing leaf that was introduced to me in a short story called “The Leaf” by William Sydney Porter, affectionately known as O. Henry, who was born in Greensboro, N.C., on Sept.
-11, 1862, and died rather young in New York on June 5, 1910.
+The leaf that I will introduce to you today is a healing leaf that was introduced to me in a short story entitled “The Leaf” by William Sidney Porter, affectionately known as O. Henry, who was born in Greensboro, N.C., Sept.
+11, 1862 and died rather young in New York, June 5, 1910.
 He is one of my favorite short story writers.

 The leaf in this story has to do with the healing of the body when all odds are against it and how the physician may not always have the last word.

-I often tell my medical students that no matter how much a patient is failing, that they must always be ready to paint a leaf of hope in the mind of the patient and their family.
-Remember Proverbs 16:24: “Pleasant words are like a honeycomb, sweet to the soul and health to the bones,” and Proverbs 17:22: “A merry heart doeth good, like medicine.”
+I often tell my medical students that no matter how much a patient is failing, they must always be ready to paint a leaf of hope in the mind of the patient and his or her family.
+Remember Proverbs 16:24, “Pleasant words are like a honeycomb, sweet to the soul and health to the bones.”
+Also Proverbs 17:22, “A merry heart doeth good, like medicine.”